odCat/symmetric-qwerty/symt.typ

 T:         Welcome to the symmetric QWERTY series
  :
- :These series of lessons are base on the classic T series, but implement a more :symmetric typing system for the standard keyboard.
+ :These lessons are base on the classic T series, but implement a more :symmetric typing system for the standard keyboard.
  :
  :More informations about the symmetric system can be found on the site of the